Tip Sheet 2 - Confidential Records

 It is important to treat confidential records differently from those which are more broadly distributed.
 Confidential records should be labelled so that they are easily identifiable.

-Ensure that records for which circulation should be limited are clearly marked CONFIDENTIAL.
+Tip: Ensure that records for which circulation should be limited are clearly marked CONFIDENTIAL.

 Determine who should have access to a confidential record.
-Normally a university employee who needs the information in performance of his/her duties would have access.
+Normally a university employee who needs the information in performance of their duties would have access.
 For example, a member of a committee considering someone for an honour or award would have access to the committee’s record of proceedings but circulation would be limited to committee members only and held in confidence.

-Use the “confidential” designation thoughtfully.
+Tip: Use the “confidential” designation thoughtfully.
 Don’t mark most or all of your records as CONFIDENTIAL.
 Doing so will undermine the argument for treating selected records as confidential.

 And, while a confidential marking does not mean that a record will not be disclosed as the result of an access request, it may help to explain if the University makes a decision not to release a record in response to a request for access to it.